GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 ```
 These 4 forces are coupled with friction forces to generate a net force and torque.
 The torque is assume to be acting
 about the center of the robot.
 The net force determines the linear acceleration of the center of the robot,
 and on top of that, the net torque is used to compute angular acceleration about the center.
-These accelearations
+These accelerations
 are used in the simulation loop to update linear (x,y) and angular (bearing) positions on the field.

 Here are some of the biggest simplifications:
 1. Friction forces are not calculated and applied at each wheel.
 Rather an aggregate friction force is computed,
-using a combination of weight and number of stopped motors, and this force is applied in a directon opposite
+using a combination of weight and number of stopped motors, and this force is applied in a direction opposite
 to the direction of motion of the *center* of the robot.
 A resistive/dampening torque is similarly applied, that is proportional
 to this aggregate friction force.
-This is a vast simplication, because in reality, each wheel has it's unique
+This is a vast simplification, because in reality, each wheel has it's unique
 contribution to drag, taking into account it's direction (remember that these are meccanum wheels) and also
 the relative speed of the wheels and the ground - is there slipping?
 If not, is the speed matching what the
 motor would have it do?
 So this is a very ham-handed approximation.